cosmos/sdk-tutorials/academy/4-my-own-chain/gas-meter.md

 ## Integration tests

-You know the drill.
-Add a couple of tests that confirm the gas consumption.
-There is a problem, though.
-It is not possible to differentiate the gas cost that BaseApp is incurring on your messages from the gas cost your module imposes on top of it.
-And you cannot distinguish via the descriptor [unless it panics](https://github.com/cosmos/cosmos-sdk/blob/v0.42.6/store/types/gas.go#L90-L101).
-Still, you can add a lame test:
+Now you must add tests that confirm the gas consumption.
+However, it is not possible to differentiate the gas cost that BaseApp is incurring on your messages from the gas cost your module imposes on top of it.
+Also, you cannot distinguish via the descriptor [unless it panics](https://github.com/cosmos/cosmos-sdk/blob/v0.42.6/store/types/gas.go#L90-L101).
+Nevertheless, you can add a lame test:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/63370efe/x/checkers/keeper/msg_server_create_game_test.go#L132-L144]
 func (suite *IntegrationTestSuite) TestCreate1GameConsumedGas() {